xmos/lib_xud/module_xud/doc/basic_usage.rst

 ``XUD_SetBuffer_EpMax()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This function provides a similar function to that of the previously described
+This function provides a similar function to ``XUD_SetBuffer`` function
-``XUD_SetBuffer`` function but it cuts the data up in packets of a fixed
+but it cuts the data up in packets of a fixed
 maximum size.
 This is especially useful for control transfers where large
 descriptors must be sent in typically 64 byte transactions.

-See ``XUD_SetBuffer`` for a description of the first, second and third parameter.

 .. doxygenfunction:: XUD_SetBuffer_EpMax